masolimano/maneage/README-hacking.md

       project's reproducibility, so like the above for software, make sure you have a backup of them, or their persistent identifiers (PIDs).

- - **Version control**: Version control is a critical component of this template.
+ - **Version control**: Version control is a critical component of Maneage.
 Here are some tips to help in effectively using it.

    - *Regular commits*: It is important (and extremely useful) to have the history of your project under version control.
 So try to make commits regularly (after any meaningful change/step/result).

-   - *Keep template up-to-date*: In time, this template is going to become more and more mature and robust (thanks to your feedback and the feedback of other users).
+   - *Keep Maneage up-to-date*: In time, Maneage is going to become more and more mature and robust (thanks to your feedback and the feedback of other users).
 Bugs will be fixed and new/improved features will be added.
-So every once and a while, you can run the commands below to pull new work that is done in this template.
+So every once and a while, you can run the commands below to pull new work that is done in Maneage.
 If the changes are useful for your work, you can merge them with your project to benefit from them.
-Just pay **very close attention** to resolving possible **conflicts** which might happen in the merge (updated settings that you have customized in the template).
+Just pay **very close attention** to resolving possible **conflicts** which might happen in the merge (updated settings that you have customized in Maneage).

         ```shell
-        $ git checkout template
+        $ git checkout maneage
-        $ git pull                            # Get recent work in the template
+        $ git pull                            # Get recent work in Maneage
         $ git log XXXXXX..XXXXXX --reverse    # Inspect new work (replace XXXXXXs with hashs mentioned in output of previous command).
         $ git log --oneline --graph --decorate --all # General view of branches.
         $ git checkout master                 # Go to your top working branch.
-        $ git merge template                  # Import all the work into master.
+        $ git merge maneage                   # Import all the work into master.
         ```

-   - *Adding this template to a fork of your project*: As you and your colleagues continue your project, it will be necessary to have separate forks/clones of it.
-But when you clone your own project on a different system, or a colleague clones it to collaborate with you, the clone won't have the `template-origin` remote that you started the project with.
-As shown in the previous item above, you need this remote to be able to pull recent updates from the template.
-The steps below will setup the `template-origin` remote, and a local `template` branch to track it, on the new clone.
+   - *Adding Maneage to a fork of your project*: As you and your colleagues continue your project, it will be necessary to have separate forks/clones of it.
+But when you clone your own project on a different system, or a colleague clones it to collaborate with you, the clone won't have the `origin-maneage` remote that you started the project with.
+As shown in the previous item above, you need this remote to be able to pull recent updates from Maneage.
+The steps below will setup the `origin-maneage` remote, and a local `maneage` branch to track it, on the new clone.

         ```shell
-        $ git remote add template-origin git://git.sv.gnu.org/reproduce
+        $ git remote add origin-maneage https://gitlab.com/maneage/project.git
-        $ git fetch template-origin
+        $ git fetch origin-maneage
-        $ git checkout -b template --track template-origin/master
+        $ git checkout -b maneage --track origin-maneage/maneage
         ```

    - *Commit message*: The commit message is a very important and useful aspect of version control.
 To make the commit message useful for others (or yourself, one year later), it is good to follow a consistent style.
-The template already has a consistent formatting (described below), which you can also follow in your project if you like.
-You can see many examples by running `git log` in the `template` branch.
-If you intend to push commits to the main template, for the consistency of the template, it is necessary to follow these guidelines.
+Maneage already has a consistent formatting (described below), which you can also follow in your project if you like.
+You can see many examples by running `git log` in the `maneage` branch.
+If you intend to push commits to Maneage, for the consistency of Maneage, it is necessary to follow these guidelines.
 1) No line should be more than 75 characters (to enable easy reading of the message when you run `git log` on the standard 80-character terminal).
 2) The first line is the title of the commit and should summarize it (so `git log --oneline` can be useful).
 The title should also not end with a point (`.`, because its a short single sentence, so a point is not necessary and only wastes space).
 3) After the title, leave an empty line and start the body of your message (possibly containing many paragraphs).
 4) Describe the context of your commit (the problem it is trying to solve) as much as possible, then go onto how you solved it.
 One suggestion is to start the main body of your commit with "Until now ...", and continue describing the problem in the first paragraph(s).
 Afterwards, start the next paragraph with "With this commit ...".

    - *Tags*: To help manage the history, tag all major commits.
 This helps make a more human-friendly output of `git describe`: for example